robertovg/robertovgGatsbyjs/src/posts/2019-07-01-writing-scripts-as-frontend-with-es6-and-jest.md

 })();
 ```

-We are not only creating the file but defining the "script workflow" with it splitting it to be able to work with test in the correct way 💁‍.
+We are not only creating the file but defining the "script workflow" with it splitting it to be able to work with tests in the correct way 💁‍.

 ### Executing the project with `npm link`